Viewport daemon, relay, and hosted runtime are available in alpha. Surfaces may change.

 • List rail on the left, grouped by urgency or kind.

-• Detail surface on the right with the decision context, the related session, and the action dock.
+• Detail surface on the right with the decision context and the action dock.

 • Comments thread for back-and-forth with the agent or with teammates.